Find Grad Schools

 97 Yearly Graduations

 Clemson University is the 2nd most popular school in the nation for students seeking a graduate certificate in instructional media.
-Each year, around 26,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,118 per year, while in-state graduate students, on average, pay $10,600 per year.
-During the 2020-2021 academic year, 97 people received their graduate certificate in instructional media from Clemson.
-About 87% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,118 per year, while in-state graduate students, on average, pay $10,858 per year.
+During the most recent year for which we have data, 97 people received their graduate certificate in instructional media from Clemson.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #3